 Your flowers have been carefully picked, packed and posted but if for any reason you are not happy please don't hesitate to contact us.

-Please trim 2cm (1/2") from the ends of the stems and foliage using a sharp knife or good scissors.
+Please trim at least 2cm (1/2") from the ends of the stems and foliage using a sharp knife or good scissors.
 This will enable the flowers to take up water.

 Your flowers will have become slightly dehydrated on their journey from Scilly, but they will soon perk up once they are put in some water.

 Dissolve the flower food supplied as instructed on the packet using cool, fresh water.

 Keep me clean

 Always use a thoroughly cleaned vase and avoid using metal containers as they can neutralise the effect of the flower food.

 Remove any foliage that will be below the water line in the vase and don't display your flowers close to any fruit or sources of heat.